Disentangling intrinsic motion from neighbourhood effects in heterogeneous collective motion: Observer Design and Classification

-In the absence of interactions, an agent moves in its desired direction of motion with velocity $s_0$, and classification is a trivial task.
-However, in the previous sections, we observed that inter-agent dynamics affect the dynamics in interesting ways, making agent classification a harder problem.
-An agent's movement is influenced by both its own intrinsic motion, as well as interaction-effects from its neighbors which can aid or hinder the motion.
+\paragraph*{An agent's neighbourhood encodes information about its intrinsic direction.} In the absence of interactions, an agent moves in its desired direction of motion with velocity $s_0$, and classification is a trivial task.
+However, an agent's movement is influenced by both its own intrinsic motion, as well as interaction-effects from its neighbours which can aid or hinder the motion.
 For improved classification performance, an observer needs to decouple the component of an agent's motion due to its intrinsic drive and the component of motion caused by these interaction effects.

 In the current formulation of the classifier, the observer uses $v_i$ as a proxy for the agent's desired velocity, $\mathbf{v}_{0,i}$.
-However, in reality, the observed $\mathbf{v}_{i}$ is a combination of the agent's effort to move in $\mathbf{v}_{0,i}$ and the support or resistance offered by the neighborhood $ \boldsymbol{\upphi}_i $.
+However, in reality, the observed $\mathbf{v}_{i}$ is a combination of the agent's effort to move in $\mathbf{v}_{0,i}$ and the support or resistance offered by the neighbourhood $ \boldsymbol{\upphi}_i $.

-See Figure~\ref{fig:neighborhood}(a) for an illustration.
+See Figure~\ref{fig:neigh-obs}(a) for an illustration.
 With this definition (Equation~\ref{eqn:phen-neighfield}), the new classification criterion becomes,

 where $\phi_i = \boldsymbol{\upphi}_i \cdot \mathbf{e}_x$.
 In other words,